 They can be fine, although are a quirk of nature, in so far as lack of space for them to sit well is common.
 Bringing horizontal, or angular misalignment, or impacted teeth, which fail to break through the jaw, or gum.

 Impacted teeth can become infected, bringing pain and swelling, misaligned wisdom teeth make cleaning awkward, leading to decay, including to adjacent teeth.
 Both risk cysts, bone loss, nerve damage, or periodontal disease.

 At least one impacted wisdom tooth is almost normal, yet should not be treated as normal.
-Having your wisdom teeth assessed by a maxillofacial surgeon makes sense and can avoid future issues, or solve any you have.
+Having your wisdom teeth assessed by a specialist makes sense and can avoid future issues, or solve any you have.

 A Personal Assessment

 If you have immediate problems with your wisdom teeth, removal is likely to be the solution.
 Whilst removing apparently trouble free teeth may seem odd, this can still make sense looking forward.

 Your consultant will use x-rays and physical examination, along with their experience, to identify a likely growth path and judge the need for removal.

 A tooth may be stuck, or fully impacted, your mouth unable to make room.
 One which has broken through could be growing at an angle, liable to push against nearby teeth and cause damage.

 One factor to bear in mind is that apart from the risk of direct damage, time acts against you.
 As you age, your jawbone gets harder, making teeth more difficult to extract and risking greater damage to the area.